lalalune/blog/_posts/2024-9-14-Programming-As-A-Hobby.md

 title: Programming As A Hobby
 ---

-I live in San Francisco.
-I have started... too many startups.
-I have learned many lessons, almost always the hard way.

-Being a founder in San Francisco is a lifestyle.
+Being a founder is a lifestyle.
 You adopt a certain language, you end up running into a lot of the same people at various industry events and parties, you value certain things and feel certain pressures.
 There is a lot of pressure to not just be a founder, but to be a "successful" founder.
 Raise money, get users, make money, grow the product, etc.

 A lot of people who just think the technology is cool arrive into the startup scene and are suddenly thrust into a world of growth, sales, optimizing for revenue and retention and virality and all of this stuff that is absolutely crucial for a company to succeed.
 There is a known road to take, and if you want to raise capital and beat your competitors it absolutely appears like you have to follow it and not veer too much.